-The project, to be built and owned by E&S Ring Management Corporation of Los Angeles, will include two-, three-, and four-story apartment buildings on what is now a barren 16-acre site across Bernal from McDonald's and an AM/PM gas station.
-Nevada Court, a cul de sac that serves Congregation Beth Emek is at the southern edge of the site, Stanley Boulevard is to the north.
+The project, to be built and owned by E&S Ring Management Corp. of Los Angeles, will include two-, three- and four-story apartment buildings on what is now a barren 16-acre site across Bernal from McDonald's and an AM/PM gas station.
+Nevada Court, a cul de sac that serves Congregation Beth Emek, is at the southern edge of the site, and Stanley Boulevard is on the north.

 Brian Dolan, director of Community Development, said the main retail building, measuring nearly 15,000 square feet, will house a drug store with a drive-through pharmacy, although E&S Ring's John Pringle did not identify the tenant.
 It's known that Walgreens has been searching for a site in Pleasanton for some time and recently built a new store on First Street in Livermore.

 The project is the fourth high density apartment project to gain approvals from the council in recent months.
 A fifth one, proposed for a 26-acre undeveloped site just south of the new Safeway and Pleasanton Gateway shopping center at Bernal and Valley avenues near I-680, goes before the city's Planning Commission next Wednesday.
 The developer, Scott Trobbe, is seeking approval to build 210 apartment units and 97 single family homes between Valley and the freeway where office buildings were once planned.

 Trobbe's and the E&S Ring development are part of a number of properties rezoned for high density housing as part of an agreement between the city of Pleasanton and state housing authorities after a court order for the city to provide more affordable housing.